 - Wait for your application to be processed.
 Once approved, you’ll receive a text notification telling you that you can claim the loan proceeds through your payroll account/disbursement card.

 Note that your Pag-IBIG calamity loan application can be submitted also by a representative such as your employer.
 You only have to provide an authorization letter so that your employer can file the application on your behalf.

 During instances when all Pag-IBIG offices are required to close temporarily and a nationwide calamity forces everyone to stay at home, members are encouraged to submit their loan applications online.

-Such is the case with the recent coronavirus (COVID-19) pandemic that prompted President Rodrigo Duterte to sign Proclamation 929, placing the whole country under the State of Calamity.
+Such is the case with the pandemic in 2020 that prompted President Rodrigo Duterte to sign Proclamation 9295, placing the whole country under the State of Calamity.

-The pandemic has led to an unprecedented number of job loss and business closures, hence the need for immediate financial aid for those who are affected.
+The pandemic has led to an unprecedented number of job losses and business closures, hence the need for immediate financial aid for those who are affected.

 Here’s a summary of the online application process: